-The final actual expenditures for the General Fund at year-end were \$2,999,600 less than budgeted.
-The variance is principally due to the District under budgeting of capital outlay, salaries and benefits, and office and educational.
-Actual revenues were greater than the anticipated budget by \$633,503, primarily due to property taxes and service revenues being more than budgeted.
+The final actual expenditures for the General Fund at year-end were less than anticipated budget by \$3,417,981, primarily due to capital outlay, salaries and benefits, insecticides and safety, office and educational, and professional services being less than budgeted.
+Actual revenues were greater than the anticipated budget by 630,716, primarily due to charges for services, property taxes and interest earnings being more than budgeted.
 (See Budgetary Comparison Schedule for General Fund under Required Supplementary Information section on pages 38 and 39)